 New tools to help home based businesses

-The Department of Business has developed online Business Information Kits to help Territory businesses find information on licences, regulations, planning and services.
+The Department of Business has developed online business information packs to help Territory businesses find information on licences, regulations, planning and services.

 Additionally, the Planning Scheme Business Information Finder can tell you the zoning and planning rules for your business location.
 It provides you with a tailored report that includes information about properties that are covered by the Northern Territory Planning Scheme, it gives details of the zoning of your property and whether your activity is permitted, discretionary or prohibited.
 If your activity is permitted or discretionary, the report also provides information about any conditions or requirements you must comply with.